 In addition to educational programs on gardening and growing, Bridge Gardens hosts arts and crafts classes, conversations with local growers and gardening experts, music performances, children's programming and more.
 Visitors are encouraged to bring blankets, chairs and picnics and enjoy the lush surroundings.
 Programs run from April through December.

 For open days and times, click here.

 For details on our programs at Bridge Gardens, visit our online calendar.

 FREE Lawn Care Advice

-Peconic Land Trust and the Perfct Earth Project are happy to announce local lawn care and landscape expert Paul Wagner (Treewise, Soilfoodweb NY) will provide FREE advice and problem solving for lawn and landscape pests using a toxin-free approach at Bridge Gardens in the fall of 2014.
+Peconic Land Trust and the Perfct Earth Project partnered with local lawn care and landscape expert Paul Wagner (Treewise, Soilfoodweb NY) to provide FREE advice and problem solving for lawn and landscape pests using a toxin-free approach at Bridge Gardens in the fall of 2014.

-Paul will be available to the public every Thursday, from noon-4pm, at the Peconic Land Trust's Bridge Gardens.
-Both homeowners and landscape professionals are encouraged to visit.
+Paul was available to the public every Thursday, from noon-4pm, at the Peconic Land Trust's Bridge Gardens.
+Both homeowners and landscape professionals were encouraged to visit.

-Additionally, the Paul can be reached via email at email@example.com.
+Additionally, Paul can be reached via email at email@example.com.
 And he's still answering emails!
 Responses to inquiries will be returned promptly.

-The lawn expert program will run through October.
-Also, please be on the lookout for future seminars held at Bridge Gardens featuring the lawn expert and other great toxin-free lawn and landscape care professionals!
+The lawn expert program ran through October 2014.
+Please be on the lookout for future seminars held at Bridge Gardens featuring the lawn expert and other great toxin-free lawn and landscape care professionals!